 This gallery located in the Carnegie Science Center, nominates a robot every year to become a part of “roboworld”, the largest permanent exhibit of robots in the world.
 Everything from C3-P0 to Wall-E are in this out of this world gallery!

 See what Pittsburgh was like in 1893, in this gorgeous botanical garden and conservatory.
-Situated downtown in Schenley Park, Phillips Conservatory and Gardens features, “15 acres including a 14-room glasshouse and 23 distinct gardens.
+Situated downtown in Schenley Park, Phipps Conservatory and Gardens features, “15 acres including a 14-room glasshouse and 23 distinct gardens.
 Experience industry-leading sustainable architecture and green practices, stunning seasonal flower shows, exclusive commissioned exhibits, renowned orchid and bonsai collections.”

 7) Eat at The Grand Concourse, a gorgeous historic train station that has been converted into a fine dining experience.